Darren Espanto: 2012–2013: The Next Star

 In 2012, ten-year-old Espanto auditioned for the fifth season of YTV's reality television The Next Star, singing Bruno Mars' "Grenade".
 One of the judges, Keshia Chanté, got emotional and told him that his voice was 'unbelievable' and 'controlled'.
 Judge Mark Spicoluk, on the other hand, stated that he 'lacked stage presence'.
 Nevertheless, after Chante asked him if he was ready, she and Tara Oram said yes, earning him the 'golden ticket'.

-He continued to be selected onto its Top 6, singing pop songs such as Rihanna's "Only Girl (in the World)" and Maroon 5's "Payphone" among others.
+He reached the competition's Top 6, the youngest finalist in the show's history to do so.
+His performances on the show included renditions of Rihanna's "Only Girl (in the World)" and Maroon 5's "Payphone" among others.
 He also had his own single and music video entitled "Gotta Give A Little Extra", as well as two other singles, "Now" and "Oh Oh Santa" with the other five finalists.
 Ultimately, he lost to 14-year-old Brooklyn Roebuck, after singing his own single during the finals.
-He was the youngest finalist in the history of the show to be included in the Top 6.

-In 2013, Espanto had his first series as a guest in YTV's Life with Boys.
+In 2013, Espanto was cast in a guest-starring role on YTV's Life with Boys.
+It was his first acting job.